ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part2.md

 ### Introduction

 In this article, I'll show you some simple ways of dealing with Markers on your map.
 Markers have finally become first class citizens in the Google Maps for Android v2 API.
-Gone are the days where you need to work with low-level overlays and overlayitems to get a simple marker on the Map.
-As of v2, we finally have `Marker` objects and an `addMarkerToMap`, so let's see what we can do with it...
+Gone are the days where you need to work with low-level overlays and overlay items to get a simple marker on the Map.
+As of v2, we finally have `Marker` objects and an `addMarkerToMap` method on the map, so let's see what we can do with it...

 But first we're going to take a little side-track.